 Living away from the home country, I didn’t need to take a decision on whether my children are going to be raised multilingual, it is just meant to be so.

-At home we speak Russian, Ukrainian with some friends, English with non-Russian/ Ukrainian speakers.
+At home, we speak Russian, Ukrainian with some friends, English with non-Russian/ Ukrainian speakers.
 Apart from Russian, Ukrainian and English, I also speak German and Polish, I’ve learned Spanish, French, Italian and Chinese which are now put on hold to give room for Dutch.
 The plan is to bring at least 3 languages to our child: Russian as a language to speak with the family, English is a must have and, as we live in the Netherlands, Dutch is going to be learned as well.
 Hopefully, Ukrainian too.
-And maybe more languages.
+And maybe other languages too.

-How are we doing this?
 Reading books, listening to and singing songs, showing cartoons in 4 languages and speaking different languages in different situations.
 And you know what, it works, she understands everything we say in our family language and some of Dutch and English.
-She likes book and learning letters from all languages.
+She likes books and learning letters from all languages.

-Some research in the internet showed that the topic of raising a multilingual child is quite common.
+Some research on the internet showed that the topic of raising a multilingual child is quite common.
 I found these resources particularly interesting and worth attention to.

 Bilingual Monkeys, created by an educator and parent who has worked with hundreds of bilingual and multilingual children over the past 20 years, offers strategies and support for busy parents seeking to raise bilingual children